-Home DNA test data to boost Covid-19 fight
+Home DNA test data to boost Covid-19 fight in new Coronagenes study

 Data from popular home genetic-testing kits could help scientists shed light on why some people who catch coronavirus have no symptoms while others become very ill.

 Edinburgh researchers are asking people who have used DNA testing services – such as Ancestry DNA, FTDNA and 23andMe – to gain ancestry or health insights to join a study that aims to identify key genes involved in the body’s response to the infection.